HwWobbe/DefinitiveData-DeltaAlerts/README.md

 Privacy rights are an important topic in these days of BigData; creating tensions between Subjects and Users.

 Legislation is trying to catch up to technology, but the already large gap is more likely to grown than shrink, given current  rates of change.
-For that reason, individuals should consider their particular needs and views, as well as how to position themselves within the societies they are part of.
+For that reason, individual Subjects should consider their particular needs and views, as well as how to position themselves within the societies they are part of.

 In a developer's view, DefinitiveData is simply the best available data for a particular use.
 This "best" judgement is, of course, highly context sensitive, with many diverse opinions and vested interests, including those of many DefDataContexts that need reconciliation in order to optimize the value of required investment(s).
 For example, consider ...